Gamifying Annual Giving Campaigns

 Prefer to pay by check?
 Complete this form and we'll send you an invoice.

-Senior Director of Annual Support and Advancement Communications, UNC Kenan-Flagler Business School
+Executive Director of Alumni Engagement and Individual Giving, UNC Kenan-Flagler Business School

-Jeremy Allen is Senior Director of Annual Support and Advancement Communications at the University of North Carolina, where he oversees a comprehensive annual giving and alumni communications strategy for the Kenan-Flagler Business School.
-Previously he worked in advancement at Elon University and University of Northern Colorado and, early in his career, served as a high school history teacher at Noble Academy.
-He is an active volunteer with CASE and Founding Member of the Alumni Board at Cary Academy.
+Jeremy Allen is Executive Director of Alumni Engagement and Individual Giving at UNC Kenan-Flagler Business School, where he leads a team focused on alumni and parent engagement, individual giving, and advancement communications.
+Previously he served as Senior Director of Annual Support and Advancement Communications at Kenan-Flagler, and prior to that he held leadership roles in advancement at Elon University and the University of Northern Colorado.
+Early in his career, Jeremy served as a high school history teacher in Greensboro, NC.
+He is a speaker and mentor with CASE, a board member at Cary Academy, and a campaign volunteer at Elon University.
 Jeremy holds a B.A. from Elon University and an M.A. from the University of North Carolina at Greensboro.